jepsen-io/jepsen/infoq/article.markdown

 0.00302267 unacknowledged but successful rate
 ```

-In this case, Riak destroyed 91% of successful writes.
-In fact, LWW can cause
-*unbounded data loss*, including the loss of information written
+In fact, LWW can cause *unbounded data loss*, including the loss of information
-*before* the partition occurred.
-This happens because Riak's fallback vnodes
+written *before* the partition occurred.
+This is possible because Dynamo (by
-allowed the system to obtain quorum, for purposes of R and W, on both sides of
+design) allows for sloppy quorums, where fallback vnodes on both sides of the
-the partition.
+partition can satisfy R and W.

-We can tell Riak to use a strict quorum using PR and PW--which succeed only if
+We can tell Riak to use a strict quorum using PR and PW--which succeeds only if
-a quorum of the *original* vnodes acknowledge the operation.
+a quorum of the *original* vnodes acknowledges the operation.
 This can still
 cause unbounded data loss if a partition occurs:

 ```